Running a Client

 Commands:

-auth Authenticate the user
+auth Authenticate current user

-quit Quit the client's interactive mode
+quit Quit the client's interactive mode [aliases: exit]

 help Print this message or the help of the given subcommand(s)